willstepp/writings/hunger/hunger-notes.md

+The Blight
+They discover, Yaholo performs a rite of purification, no power because no true belief.
+A young girl dies.
+Kulsathee and the elders speak.

+how does this scene move the story along? the blight appears, causing panic in the village

+what is the conflict?
+how to handle the blight (religious ritual, practical plan)

+who/what are the antagonists?
+the fungus which appears on all their crops, sickening the animals in the wilds

+how is it resolved?
+after the girl dies, kulsathee and the elders hold council and come up with a plan

 First journey on the plains
 Progress.
 Silence.
 Peace.
 Soreness.
 Blisters.
 Sunburn.
 No animals, no vegetation.
 No way to catch fish.